matt-powelldev2784/toytoystore/README.md

 *  All Pages are server-side rendered using Next.js.
 *  Some client side components are used at the edge of the tree for user interactivity.
-*  All data is fetched from Shopify using GraphQL queries and the Shopify Storefront API.
+*  All data is fetched using the Shopify Storefront API using GraphQL queries.